techiworld/techiworld.github.io/PCPL-electro.md

 </code>
 </pre>

 {% include MyNote.html note_type="warning" span_note="Warning: " text="By pressing keys we are actually putting a short circuit between two GPIO pins.
-So that you have to make sure that columns are connected correctly.
+So that you have to make sure that columns and rows are connected correctly.
 Unless there is chances for Blue smoke." %}

 Here I chose a 2D array (Python List) to  save name of product, RFID unique number, and price of product respectively.
 <pre class="line-numbers" data-start="14">